 If you are taking any Arapahoe Community College courses, and you have a complaint about your experience with Arapahoe Community College, you have two options:

-1. You can follow Arapahoe Community College's process for student complaints, which is located here (http://www.arapahoe.edu/campus-life/student-handbook) or you may also contact the Higher Learning Commission (http://www.ncahigherlearningcommission.org/) which is Arapahoe Community College's accrediting agency.
+1. You can follow Arapahoe Community College's process for student complaints or you may also contact the Higher Learning Commission, which is Arapahoe Community College's accrediting agency.

 2. If you are residing outside of Colorado while attending Arapahoe Community College, in many cases you can file a complaint in the state where you are residing.
-As allowed by the U.S. Department of Education, a list of agencies in each state where complaints can be filed can be found at the following website:
+The SHEEO website can provide you with state agencies that manage the student complaint process.

 The College has designated Angela Williams, Human Resources Director, as its Affirmative Action Officer/Equal Opportunity Coordinator/Title IX Coordinator with the responsibility to coordinate its civil rights compliance activities and grievance procedures.
 For information, contact Angela Williams, Human Resources Director at 5900 S. Santa Fe Drive, Littleton, CO 80120, telephone 303.797.5715.